some background

 70th percentile nationwide).
 I learned there's much mathematics beyond

-who helped prepare me and inspire me to pursue graduate work.
-In my own
+prepare me and inspire me to pursue graduate work.
+In my own teaching

-teaching today, I strive similarly to give students high levels of challenge
+today, I strive similarly to give students high levels of challenge and

 areas, and give them a view of how mathematics/statistics is done by real